changm/SilkDocs/silk.md

 The **GeckoTouchDispatcher** handles this case by always forcing the **Compositor** to listen to vsync events while touch events are occurring.

 ###Widget, Compositor, CompositorVsyncDispatcher, GeckoTouchDispatcher Shutdown Procedure
-Rewrite
-When the [nsBaseWidget's destructor runs](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/widget/nsBaseWidget.cpp#l209) - It calls nsBaseWidget::DestroyCompositor on the *Gecko Main Thread*.
+When the [nsBaseWidget shuts down](http://hg.mozilla.org/mozilla-central/file/0df249a0e4d3/widget/nsBaseWidget.cpp#l182) - It calls nsBaseWidget::DestroyCompositor on the *Gecko Main Thread*.
-The main issue is that we destroy the Compositor through the nsBaseWidget, and the widget will not be kept alive by the nsRefPtr on the CompositorVsyncObserver.

-During nsBaseWidget::DestroyCompositor, we first destroy the CompositorChild.
-This sends a sync IPC call to CompositorParent::RecvStop, which calls [CompositorParent::Destroy](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/gfx/layers/ipc/CompositorParent.cpp#l509).
+During nsBaseWidget::DestroyCompositor, it first destroy's the CompositorChild.
+CompositorChild sends a sync IPC call to CompositorParent::RecvStop, which calls [CompositorParent::Destroy](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/gfx/layers/ipc/CompositorParent.cpp#l509).
 During this time, the *main thread* is blocked on the parent process.
 CompositorParent::Destroy runs on the *Compositor thread* and cleans up some resources, including setting the **CompositorVsyncObserver** to nullptr.
 CompositorParent::Destroy also explicitly keeps the CompositorParent alive and posts another task to run CompositorParent::DeferredDestroy on the Compositor loop so that all ipdl code can finish executing.
-The **CompositorVsyncObserver** removes itself as a reference to the **GeckoTouchDispatcher** and the **Compositor** removes the reference to the **CompositorVsyncObserver**.
+The **CompositorVsyncObserver** also unobserves from vsync and cancels any pending composite tasks.

-Once CompositorParent::RecvStop finishes, the *main thread* in the parent process continues destroying nsBaseWidget. nsBaseWidget posts another task to [DeferedDestroyCompositor on the main thread](http://dxr.mozilla.org/mozilla-central/source/widget/nsBaseWidget.cpp#168).
-At the same time, the *Compositor thread* is executing tasks until CompositorParent::DeferredDestroy runs.
-Now we have a two tasks as both the nsBaseWidget::DeferredDestroyCompositor releases a reference to the Compositor on the *main thread* and the CompositorParent::DeferredDestroy releases a reference to the Compositor on the *compositor thread*.
+Once CompositorParent::RecvStop finishes, the *main thread* in the parent process continues destroying nsBaseWidget.

+At the same time, the *Compositor thread* is executing tasks until CompositorParent::DeferredDestroy runs, which flushes the compositor message loop.
+Now we have a two tasks as both the nsBaseWidget releases a reference to the Compositor on the *main thread* during destruction and the CompositorParent::DeferredDestroy releases a reference to the Compositor on the *compositor thread*.
 Finally, the CompositorParent itself is destroyed on the *main thread* once both deferred destroy's execute.

-With the **CompositorVsyncObserver**, any accesses to the widget after nsBaseWidget::~nsBaseWidget executes are invalid.
+With the **CompositorVsyncObserver**, any accesses to the widget after nsBaseWidget::DestroyCompositor executes are invalid.
 While the sync call to CompositorParent::RecvStop executes, we set the CompositorVsyncObserver to null.
-Since the CompositorVsyncObserver's vsync notification executes on the *hardware vsync thread*, it will post a task to the Compositor loop and reference an invalid widget.
+Since the CompositorVsyncObserver's vsync notification executes on the *hardware vsync thread*, it will post a task to the Compositor loop and may execute after CompositorParent::DeferredDestroy.
 Posting a task to the CompositorLoop is invalid as we could destroy the Compositor before the Vsync's tasks executes.
-Any accesses to the widget between the time the nsBaseWidget's destructor runs and the CompositorVsyncObserver's destructor runs aren't safe yet a hardware vsync event could occur between these times.
-Thus, we explicitly shut down vsync events in the **CompositorVsyncDispatcher** during nsBaseWidget destruction.
+Any accesses to the compositor between the time the nsBaseWidget::DestroyCompositor runs and the CompositorVsyncObserver's destructor runs aren't safe yet a hardware vsync event could occur between these times.
+Thus, we explicitly shut down vsync events in the **CompositorVsyncDispatcher** and **CompositorVsyncObserver** during nsBaseWidget::Shutdown.

-The **CompositorVsyncDispatcher** may be destroyed on either the *main thread* or *Compositor Thread*, since both the nsBaseWidget and CompositorVsyncObserver race to destroy on different threads.
+The **CompositorVsyncDispatcher** may be destroyed on either the *main thread* or *Compositor Thread*, since both the nsBaseWidget and **CompositorVsyncObserver** race to destroy on different threads.
 Whichever thread finishes destroying last will hold the last reference to the **CompositorVsyncDispatcher**, which destroys the object.

 #Refresh Driver
 The Refresh Driver is ticked from a [single active timer](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/layout/base/nsRefreshDriver.cpp#l11).